hanpari/sovereign/source/02/052_drama.md

 "Do you want to make it here?"
 Andrey asked grimly.

+The old lady patted his hand thankfully.

-"That would be lovely.
-Curently, I am not able to move elsewhere.
+"That would be lovely, sergeant," she chirped.
+"Curently, I am not able to move elsewhere.
 It is so cumbersome that I prefer to stay downstairs.
 I had to ask Samara to walk my sweetheart because I'm stuck in the lounge.
 Quite disturbing situation I'm afraid.
 But with you here, I'm sure that all my trouble will vanish at once."

 "Count on us!"